 We are studying the production of reactive oxygen species (ROS) by phagocytes.
 ROS are generated by an enzyme complex, known as the NADPH oxidase.
-Our group is responsible for many of the seminal advances in the biochemistry and molecular biology of the NADPH oxidase complex, including: the standard micro-assay for the measurement of ROS (991 citations); the development of the first cell-free system of ROS production; the discovery of the cytosolic oxidase components (673 citations); the discovery of the role of the small GTPase Rac in oxidase activation (832 citations); the introduction of "peptide walking" to identify sites of protein-protein interaction, and the construction of chimeric cytosolic oxidase activators.
+Our group is responsible for many of the seminal advances in the biochemistry and molecular biology of the NADPH oxidase complex, including: the standard micro-assay for the measurement of ROS (1130 citations); the design of a universally used method for measuring H2O2 production by cells in culture (1084 citations); the development of the first cell-free system of ROS production leading to the discovery of the cytosolic oxidase components (377 + 366 = 743 citations); the discovery of the role of the small GTPase Rac in oxidase activation (951 citations); the introduction of "peptide walking" to identify sites of protein-protein interaction, and the construction of chimeric cytosolic oxidase activators.
 The laboratory is equipped for the performance of advanced biochemical and molecular biology techniques.

-The most recent interest of our group is focused on the mapping of the hotspots of interaction between the catalytic oxidase component Nox2 and the cytosolic activator $p67^{phox}$.
-We found that the dehydrogenase region of Nox2 (residues 288-570) contains a Cys-Gly-Cys (CGC) triad (residues 369-371), which serves as a binding site for $p67^{phox}$.
-This finding is based on a novel methodology, designed by us, in which we measure the binding of recombinant $p67^{phox}$ to an array of synthetic overlapping peptides covering the sequence of the dehydrogenase region of Nox2.
-Two Nox2 peptides that share the CGC triad, at their C- and N-termini, respectively, were found to bind p67^{phox}.
-"Mutating" either C369 or C371 to R resulted in loss of p67^{phox} binding.
+The most recent interest of our group is focused on the mapping of the hotspots of interaction between the catalytic oxidase component Nox2 and the cytosolic activator $p67^{phox}$ .
+We found that the dehydrogenase region of Nox2 (residues 288-570) contains a Cys-Gly-Cys (CGC) triad (residues 369-371), which serves as a binding site for $p67^{phox}$ .
+This finding is based on a novel methodology, designed by us, in which we measure the binding of recombinant p67phox to an array of synthetic overlapping peptides covering the sequence of the dehydrogenase region of Nox2.
+Two Nox2 peptides that share the CGC triad, at their C- and N-termini, respectively, were found to bind p67phox.
+"Mutating" either C369 or C371 to R resulted in loss of p67phox binding.
 Chemical reduction of CGC-containing peptides also led to loss of binding.
 Linking the two cysteines by a disulfide bond resulted in a marked increase in binding.
-We concluded that binding of p67^{phox} to the catalytic component of the NADPH oxidase complex is redox regulated and involves the establishment of disulfide bonds between p67^{phox} and Nox2.
-The CGC triad might have a dual role by acting both as a protein disulfide isomerase (PDI) and by providing the cysteines for the establishment of disulfide bonds with p67^{phox}.
+We concluded that binding of p67phox to the catalytic component of the NADPH oxidase complex is redox regulated and involves the establishment of disulfide bonds between p67phox and Nox2.
+The CGC triad might have a dual role by acting both as a protein disulfide isomerase (PDI) and by providing the cysteines for the establishment of disulfide bonds with p67phox.
 This novel hypothesis rests on the evidence that the CGC motif mimics functionally and structurally the CGHC catalytic site of members of the PDI family.
 Recently, we showed that a recombinant Nox2 construct possesses

-Schematic representation of the stabilization of binding of "activated" p67^{phox} to the dehydrogenase region of Nox2, involving the establishment of disulfide bonds between cysteines 369 and 371 in Nox2 and yet unidentified cysteines in p67^{phox}
+Schematic representation of the stabilization of binding of "activated" p67phox to the dehydrogenase region of Nox2, involving the establishment of disulfide bonds between cysteines 369 and 371 in Nox2 and yet unidentified cysteines in p67phox

-PDI activity, exhibits limited sequence similarity with PDIA3, and reacts with an anti-PDIA3 antibody.These findings have a key in vivo equivalent because a C369R mutation in human Nox2 causes Chronic Granulomatous Disease (CGD), an inborn defect resulting in the inability of phagocytes to produce ROS, leading to the failure to resist infections by bacteria and fungi.
+PDI activity, exhibits limited sequence similarity with PDIA3, and reacts with an anti-PDIA3 antibody.
+These findings have a key in vivo equivalent because a C369R mutation in human Nox2 causes Chronic Granulomatous Disease (CGD), an inborn defect resulting in the inability of phagocytes to produce ROS, leading to the failure to resist infections by bacteria and fungi.